Pochettino 'satisfied' with Neymar's effort in PSG-Marseille draw

 None of them came through on Sunday, but Pochettino sounded an upbeat note afterward.

 "There are several positive things to take from the game," he said.
-"The team was solid, it showed character, it was well-organized with and without the ball.
+"The team was solid, it showed character, it was well-organised with and without the ball.

 "It's a shame to have played with 10 men for nearly 40 minutes.
 But even in these conditions, we controlled the game.